 In the first six months of 2018, we recorded a loss of \$54 million for our share of losses in our equity method investment, BJ Services.
 The losses are mainly attributable to adjustments required to properly reflect equipment repair and reactivation costs in the BJ Services financial statements.
 BJ Services finalized their 2017 audit in early May this year and the adjustments were identified during that process.
-There is no cash impact to BHGE.
+There is no cash impact to us.

-For the six months ended June 30, 2018, income tax benefit was \$24 million compared to a tax benefit of \$2 million for the six months ended June 30, 2017.
-The difference between the U.S. statutory tax rate of 21% and the current effective tax rate is primarily due to the net tax benefit of \$124 million related to U.S. tax reform, partially offset by \$96 million of losses with no tax benefit due to valuation allowances and \$17 million of withholding taxes in certain jurisdictions.
+For the six months ended June 30 2018, income tax expense was \$100 million compared to a tax benefit of \$2 million for the six months ended June 30, 2017.
+The difference between the U.S. statutory tax rate of 21% and the current effective tax rate is primarily due to \$96 million related to losses with no tax benefit due to valuation allowances and \$17 million of withholding taxes in certain jurisdictions.
+Since we are a partnership for U.S. federal tax purposes, any tax benefits associated with U.S. losses are recognized by our members and not reflected in our tax expense.
 The prior year quarter reflects 100% of the taxes associated with U.S. and non-U.S. earnings of the GE O&G business.